smakonin/R1Hz.dataset/data-collection/README.txt

-Data collection same as used wiht RAE dataset data collection.
+Data collection scripts same as those used with RAE dataset data collection.
 See:

 https://github.com/smakonin/RAE.dataset